fsantanna-uerj/serrapilheira/Submissao/final.md

     Nevertheless, the novel support for ISRs would complete the whole development cycle, from the application down to the hardware, without operating system support.

+## Summary

+This year we focused on goals 2 (design and implementation of Céu) and 5 (formal verification), which we consider the most challenging and scientifically rewarding.
+Goal 3 (applications) is important for a comprehensive evaluation of energy efficiency in Céu, but also requires more people to be involved in the experiments.
+Goals 1 (hardware infrastructure) and 4 (training and education) are

+- focus on 3,5
+    - higher risks and outcomes
+    - others for the team we will build
+        - important for bandwidth
+    - goal 3 is too demanding of new ppl

+- no trained
+- more clear what is expected